Skip to content

 Farmer wearing a blue jacket and blue cap in a field with cows grazing long grass.

 Farmers play a crucial role in our response to the nature and climate crises.
-Agriculture is not just the production of food, but farmers also manage significant quantities of land and create important habitats for wildlife.
+Farmers don’t just produce food; they also manage significant quantities of land and create important habitats for wildlife.

 • Farmer working with sheep indoors